 1) Parking as a visitor

-You can park anywhere, no need to be nervous about the blue marks on the ground.
+You can park anywhere (red A zone needs entry permit!), no need to be nervous about the blue marks on the ground, but you need to pay.
 Newly, there are three zones, red (A) and green (B) and blue (C), as seen on the map.
-Only the areas with bold borders are regulated, the rest of the ‘blue’ city will be regulated from spring 2020.

-Apart from weekends and public holidays.
-You don’t have to pay anything on Saturday, Sunday and holidays.
-Also, you don’t have to pay if you park for less than 30 minutes in the city centre, and less than 60 minutes anywhere else.
+You don’t have to pay anything in any zone on Saturday, Sunday and holidays.
+Also, you don’t have to pay if you park for less than 30 minutes in the city centre, and less than 60 minutes anywhere else, BUT you have to get a parking ticket (or SMS or check-in ParkSimply app) immediately after parking and pay if you are staying over 30/60 minutes.

 The blue zone C is a strange one, too.
 You pay only for parking overnight, between 5 pm and till 6 am.